Partron1/Realtime_Analytics_Pipeline/README.md

 **Source:** IoT sensors in cities stream air quality data (timestamp, location, PM2.5, PM10, CO, NO2, O3, temperature and humidity levels every few seconds)

-- In this project I used Pub/sub to BigQuery
+- In this project Pub/sub to BigQuery was used

 The Pub/sub template is a streaming pipeline that can read JSON-formatted messages from a Pub/Sub topic and write them to a BigQuery table